Sustainable practices

 Sourcing local products

 We look to source many of our ingredients locally – both Australian made and local to our region to reduce carbon costs associated with transporting goods.
-We do so for both the distillery bar and the production section of the business This includes using botanicals grown right here in Ballarat for some gins!
+We do so for both the Distillery Bar and the production section of the business.
+This includes using botanicals grown right here in Ballarat for some gins!

 In buying local and working with local businesses we are also often supporting small family businesses like our own!

-Water usage
+Water wise

 We have set up a system for reducing the water and electricity that is used in the distillation process.
 Cold water is pumped from one 5000 litre tank through the condenser to another tank.
 This saves thousands of litres of water per month and also uses much less electricity than using a cooling unit.